johnjago/awesome-uncopyright/README.md

   - [zen habits](https://zenhabits.net/uncopyright/) - Finding simplicity and mindfulness in the daily chaos of our lives.

 ## Images
-  - [CopyrightFreePhotos.com](http://www.copyrightfreephotos.com/) - Free photos for your website, blog, magazine or anywhere.
+  - [CopyrightFreePhotos.com](http://www.copyrightfreephotos.com/) - Photos for your website, blog, magazine or anywhere.
-  - [Pixabay](https://pixabay.com/en/service/terms/#usage) - Free images and videos you can use anywhere.
+  - [Pixabay](https://pixabay.com/en/service/terms/#usage) - Images and videos you can use anywhere.
+  - [Public Icons](http://publicicons.org/) - Collection of free icons.
   - [Suprada Urval Photography](http://www.suprada.com/photoblog/archives/2573) - A means of sharing my photos.
   - [Unsplash](https://unsplash.com/license) - Free (do whatever you want) high-resolution photos.

 ## Other
   - [Everythingcars.net](http://everythingcars.net/) - Directory of automotive resources on the web.
   - [Jay Tarlecki](http://jaytarlecki.com/uncopyright/attribution/) - Personal website of Jay Tarlecki.
-  - [The Safe Zone Project](http://thesafezoneproject.com/about/uncopyright/) - Free online resource for creating powerful, effective LGBTQ awareness and ally training workshops.
+  - [The Safe Zone Project](http://thesafezoneproject.com/about/uncopyright/) - Online resource for creating powerful, effective LGBTQ awareness and ally training workshops.
   - [uncopyright.me](http://uncopyright.me/) - The story of creatives who share their work – for free.

 ## Resources
-  - [CC0](https://creativecommons.org/choose/zero/) - Using CC0, you can waive all copyrights and related or neighboring rights that you may have in all jurisdictions worldwide, such as your moral rights (to the extent waivable), your publicity or privacy rights, rights you have protecting against unfair competition, and database rights and rights protecting the extraction, dissemination and reuse of data.
+  - [CC0](https://creativecommons.org/choose/zero/) - Creative Commons page for the public domain.
   - [Unlicense](http://unlicense.org/) - Template for disclaiming copyright monopoly interest in software you have written.

 ## Software